genbtc/whatCD-API-utorrent-renamer/README.md

    Also the " / " was put there as a seperator, Dont Modify that either and make sure theres not extra spaces.
    After you finish editing and save the text file, press [ENTER] to continue renaming and save the new resume.dat file as NEWDAT.dat.

-9. Shut down uTorrent (wait a few secs-check taskman), rename your current resume.dat file to resume.dat.old (remove the existing .old), move the NEWDAT.dat file into the right location, and rename that to be the new resume.dat.
+9. Shut down uTorrent (wait a few secs + check task manager), rename your current resume.dat file to resume.dat.old (remove the existing .old), move the NEWDAT.dat file into the right location, and rename that to be the new resume.dat.
    At this point you can run the optional script: "read-BencResumedat.py" which will double-check your resume-dat file and output every single torrent's 3 relevant bits of info ("Caption","path","Hash") to a text file "TorrentList.txt" for those who are paranoid.

-10. Start uTorrent, and marvel at your nicely renamed library and still seeding files :)
+10. Done!
+Start uTorrent, and marvel at your nicely renamed library and still seeding files :)

 ### Other Scripts are not part of the process:
+#### *alt123pre4-RenameOnlyFromFilename.py*
+Instead of running scripts 1,2,3 this just takes the name directly from torrent filename itself (with regex), and does not rely on any data from the What.CD API.
+Example:
+Before: 501 - Crystallize EP - 2014 (WEB - MP3 - 320)-31846936.torrent
+After : 501 - Crystallize EP (2014) [WEB MP3 320]
+Keep in mind you will need to use regex on the file to get your desired results.
+I have included a quick guide in the comments of this script.
+This generates a text file that is ready to be used by Script #4 as per usual.
 #### *read-BencResumedat.py*
 Read uTorrent resume.dat and make a text file of EVERY torrent inside's "path", "caption", "infoHash"
 #### *post3makelist-from-hashgrabs.py*